KonstantinKostadinov/Fullstack_Social/README.md

 ### backend API (using node.js + SailsMVC)
 * How to operate with mongoDB and Waterline ORM
 * How to create custom routes and functions
+* How to create and save posts with HTML form

 ### ios
 * soon